-You don’t have to be a particle physicist to take a photo, but I recommend that you read this information to get a basic idea of how the sensor of a digital camera works, its limitations and the parameters that a photographer plays with to take advantage of the camera.
+You don’t have to be a particle physicist to take a photo.
+Still, I recommend that you read this information to get a basic idea of how the sensor of a digital camera works, its limitations, and the parameters that a photographer plays to take advantage of the camera.

-The sensor of a digital camera is a true work of engineering.
-It is made up of millions of photosensitive cells , each of them microscopic in size:
+The sensor of a digital camera is an actual work of engineering.
+It is made up of millions of photosensitive cells, each of them microscopic:

-Think that when we talk about megapixels it corresponds to the millions of pixels (cells) that are part of the sensor of our camera.
+When we talk about megapixels, it corresponds to the millions of pixels (cells) that are part of our camera’s sensor.

-When we take a photo, each cell of the sensor analyzes the light that reaches it: a very small part of the image of the scene we want to photograph.
+When we take a photo, each cell of the sensor analyzes the light that reaches it: a tiny part of the image of the scene we want to photograph.

 It also includes the electronics necessary for each element to work independently and to be able to read the information of each pixel each time we take a photo.